JuliaCollections/DataStructures.jl/README.rst

   Time: O(1)

 ``orderobject(m)``
   Returns the order object used to construct the container.
+Time: O(1)

 ``haskey(m,k)``
   Returns true if ``k`` is present for SortedDict ``m``.